FredKSchott/pika-pack-builders/packages/plugin-bundle-types/README.md

 ## Options

 - `"tsconfig"`: The relative path to the `tsconfig.json` config file to use.
 Defaults to the top-level project TypeScript config file, if one exists.
+- `"entrypoint"` (Default: `"types"`): Customize the package.json manifest entrypoint set by this plugin.
+Accepts either a string or an array of strings.
+Changing this is not recommended for most usage.

 ## Result